 Categorisation Guidelines (draft)

-We are seeking your feedback on the draft Industrial Chemicals Categorisation Guidelines (Categorisation Guidelines) which contain technical details and requirements that industrial chemical importers and manufacturers need to use to categorise their chemicals under the new scheme.
+Consultation on the the draft Industrial Chemicals Categorisation Guidelines (Categorisation Guidelines) which contain technical details and requirements that industrial chemical importers and manufacturers need to use to categorise their chemicals under the new scheme has now closed.
 Chemicals that were previously imported or manufactured under an exemption, permit or assessment certificate will need to be categorised using the process and criteria described in the Categorisation Guidelines and the General Rules.

 You must read the Categorisation Guidelines in conjunction with the General Rules.